Ludeme/LudiiTutorials/docs/installing_this_repo.rst

 5. Also set the project to use the other two ``.jar`` files that are already included in ``<install_dir>/LudiiTutorials/libs`` as libraries; these are only required for the unit tests in this repository.
+6. The code examples for various programming tutorials can all be found in the ``<install_dir>/LudiiTutorials/src/ludii_tutorials`` package.
+Each of these ``.java`` files has a main method, which means that it can be run directly to see that tutorial's code in action.